University of Texas at Austin

 • What is the minimum TOEFL or IELTS score required for admission?

-A score of 79 on the TOEFL internet-based test or an overall band score of 6.5 on the IELTS is considered the minimum acceptable for admission to the University of Texas at Austin.
+A score of 79 on the TOEFL internet-based test or an overall band score of 6.5 on the IELTS is considered the minimum acceptable score for admission to the University of Texas at Austin.

 • What are the average TOEFL & IELTS scores for students admitted to the CSEM Program?